pingcap/tidb/docs/design/2018-08-29-new-planner.md

 ```

 After building the expression group from the input logical plan, the exploration
-optimization phase begins, the target of this phase is to explore all the
+optimization phase begins.
+The target of this phase is to explore all the
 logically equivalent expressions by:

 1. Exploring all the equivalent group expressions of each group.